proof-ladders/protocol-ladder/README.md

 This repository brings together a set of examples for the formal analysis of cryptographic primitives and protocols.
 Our goal is to provide here a set of cryptographic problems, presented in pdf notes in a way accessible to both cryptographers or formal methods people, as well as a set of solutions for those problems, using distinct tools from the computer-aided cryptography domain.

 If:
- * you are a *formal method curious cryptographer*, you should be able to understand all the problems, and then use the multiple solutions to discover the mutltiple tools, what kind of guarantees we can obtain with them, see which tools is best suited for which kind of analysis, ...;
+ * you are a *formal method curious cryptographer*, you should be able to understand all the problems, and then use the multiple solutions to discover the multiple tools, what kind of guarantees we can obtain with them, see which tools is best suited for which kind of analysis, ...;
  * if you are *cryptography curious formal verification researcher*,  you should be able to get a feel for the kind of guarantees cryptographers expects, and the variety of techniques that are currently used to get them;
- * if you are a *tool developper*, you can use this opportunity to showcase your tool and understand how it compares with others, on a set of clearly defined examkples.
+ * if you are a *tool developper*, you can use this opportunity to showcase your tool and understand how it compares with others, on a set of clearly defined examples.

 We consider three separates set of problems, focusing on
  * symmetric primitives;